Tyga: 2018–2020: Kyoto and Legendary

 On February 16, 2018, Tyga released his sixth studio album, Kyoto.
 The album was panned by critics and sold poorly, becoming his first album to fail to chart anywhere.
 On May 16, 2018, Tyga released the single "Taste" featuring Offset of Migos.
-The song was a hit, becoming one of the biggest songs of summer 2018 and peaking at number 8 on the US Billboard Hot 100.
-It marked Tyga's first entry on the Hot 100 in three years, since 2015's "Ride Out", and is certified 9× platinum by the Recording Industry Association of America (RIAA).
+The song was a smash hit, becoming one of the biggest songs of summer 2018 and peaking at number 8 on the US Billboard Hot 100.
+It marked Tyga's first entry on the Hot 100 in three years, since 2015's "Ride Out", and is certified Diamond by the Recording Industry Association of America (RIAA).
 The song is considered the catalyst for Tyga's return to the mainstream music spotlight after almost 5 years of poor sales and negative reviews, being considered his "comeback" record.

-Following the success of "Taste", Tyga released a number of other singles throughout the latter of 2018, beginning with "Swish", which was certified gold, and later released "Dip" featuring Nicki Minaj, which was certified platinum.
+Following the success of "Taste", Tyga released a number of other singles throughout the latter of 2018, beginning with "Swish", which was certified Platinum, and later released "Dip" featuring Nicki Minaj, which was certified platinum.
 He was also featured on Iggy Azalea's platinum single, "Kream" in 2018, and "Sip It" in 2021.
 Tyga's seventh album Legendary was released in June 2019.

 In 2019, YG released the single "Go Loko", which featured Tyga.
 He stated, "We wanted to do something different to kinda try to bring all Latins together" and "Even YG could tell you, he grew up around all Mexicans, so we really wanted to do something to give back to the culture."
+That same year, he appeared on the worldwide hit "Loco Contigo", alongside DJ Snake and J Balvin, and achieved moderate international success with "Ayy Macarena".

 In July 2020, Tyga partnered with businessman Robert Earl to launch a virtual kitchen brand called Tyga Bites, which uses existing restaurants' kitchens to produce branded menu items such as boneless chicken wings for delivery service only.

+2021-present: NSFW and Starface

 In 2021, Tyga competed on the sixth season of The Masked Singer as "Dalmatian".
 He was the first of Group B to be eliminated.

 In 2024, Tyga announced his eighth studio album, titled NSFW (short for "Not Safe for Work").
 It was released on February 7, 2025.

 In May 2025, Tyga arrived in Russia and performed at the CSKA Arena in Moscow.
 In 2025, Tyga featured on the Ciara single "Dance with Me", appearing on the latter's eighth studio album, CiCi, which was released on August 22, 2025.

+In July 2026, Tyga released Starface, a 1980s synthwave, pop, and disco-influenced album.
+During the album's promotional run, Tyga admitted to Vibe that Starface incorporates artificial intelligence.
+The album was widely panned by critics, with Pitchfork giving it their first 0.0-rated review in 19 years.